IllusionSquid/tis-skydiving/README.md

 - A command for the instructor to put the plane on autopilot so they can skydive themselves

 ### Skydiving sessions
 The instructor can start a session using the menu.
 When a session is started, it will put a marker on the map of everyone that has the skydiving tracker in their inventory.
-On that spot there will be a cirle of flares indicating the landing zone.
+On that spot there will be a circle of flares indicating the landing zone.
 As well as a vehicle to transport people back.

 The landing zones need to be added by the skydiving instructor manually using the menu.
 These zones are saved in a database table.